Expand All | Collapse All

 Rebranding Places Fieldwork

-The field studies below have been developed to support the new Edexcel GCE 'Rebranding Places' unit for first examination in 2009.
+The field studies below have been developed to support the Edexcel GCE 'Rebranding Places' unit for first examination in 2009.

 Rebranding Cities: urban rebranding strategies and their impact